Black Wall Street Gardens

 - Celebrate African American ingenuity and entrepreneurship

-The actual look and feel of each sculpture will emerge in a way that is thematically tied to Black Wall Street's unique history.
-The diversity of materials used (e.g. metal, brick, paint) will metaphorically speak to the strength, foundation, and adaptability of Durham's African American community.
+The actual look and feel of each sculpture emerged in a way that is thematically tied to Black Wall Street’s unique history.
+The diversity of materials used (e.g. metal, bronze, photographs) will metaphorically speak to the strength, foundation, and adaptability of Durham’s African American community.
+The artists team collaboration and community conversations has resulted in the development of Book Tree and Pyramid, with correlating elements that unites the two pieces through physical materials and storytelling.

 For more information, contact: Alexandra Benson, Cultural and Public Art Program Assistant, at 919-560-4197 x21238 or email@example.com